Banned or restricted chemicals

 We are often asked which chemicals are ‘allowed’ or ‘banned’ in Australia.
 Many people don’t realise that chemicals are regulated on a national level by 4 different government schemes, depending on the intended use of the chemical.

-Which chemicals are banned in consumer products and cosmetics?
+Banned or restricted chemicals in consumer products and cosmetics

-If you’re importing or making cosmetics, you still need to check our Inventory to make sure there are no regulatory obligations attached to the product’s chemical ingredients.
+If you’re importing or making cosmetics, you still need to search our industrial chemicals database (Inventory) to make sure that you're meeting any regulatory obligation attached to the importation or manufacture of each chemical ingredient.

 How we regulate chemicals

-Our focus is on industrial chemicals, but we will share our recommendations to manage risks with other regulators if there is evidence that a chemical is harmful to human health and the environment.
+Our focus is on industrial chemicals and we share our recommendations to manage risks with other regulators if there is evidence that a chemical is harmful to human health and the environment.
 From there, it’s up to state and territory authorities to implement and enforce our recommendations through legislation, regulations and standards.

-If we place any obligations on a chemical, they will be described in the chemical’s Inventory listing.
 We can also add or change any obligations if further information comes to hand.
 It is an offence to import or manufacture a chemical if you can’t meet these obligations.
+To see if there are obligations for a chemical that you wish to import or manufacture, search our industrial chemicals database (Inventory).

 Chemicals listed under international agreements